wiegerw/nerva-rowwise/data/README.md

 *   Flatten and normalize the image data,
 *   Save the result in a compressed .npz file: `mnist-flattened.npz` or `cifar10-flattened.npz`.

+If the required .npz files already exist, the script will detect this and skip reprocessing.
 The generated .npz files can be used as input for the `mlp` command line tool.